sagemath/trac_to_gh/Issue 4963.md

 # Issue 4963: Make a screen-full of whitespace at the bottom of the notebook cells

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4963

 Original creator: jason